intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/README.md

 `query` is the query, and `pos` is a positive text, `neg` is a list of negative texts.
 See [augmented_example.jsonl](https://github.com/intel/intel-extension-for-transformers/blob/master/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/augmented_example.jsonl) for a data file.

-If you have no negative texts for a query, You can use [this script](https://github.com/intel/intel-extension-for-transformers/blob/master/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/mine_hard_neg.py) to randomly sample a given number of hard negatives.
+If you have no negative texts for a query, You can use [this script](https://github.com/intel/intel-extension-for-transformers/blob/master/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/mine_hard_neg.py) as follows to mine a given number of hard negatives.

-### Sample hard negatives
+### mine hard negatives

 Hard Negatives Mining is a widely used method to improve the quality of sentence embedding.
 You can mine hard negatives following this command: